microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserAuthenticationRequirement.md

 disabled        https://graph.microsoft.com/beta/$metadata#users(..)
 ```

-This example retrieves an object created by the specified user.
-The `UserId` parameter specifies the object ID of a user(as a UserPrincipalName or UserId).
+This example retrieves the authentication method status of a user.

 A user's state shows whether an Authentication Administrator enrolls them in per-user Microsoft Entra multifactor authentication.
 User accounts have one of three distinct states in Microsoft Entra MFA: